haskellweekly/haskellweekly/data/newsletter/issue-175.markdown

     > I was recently asked to explain why I felt disappointed by Haskell, as a language.
 And, well.
 Crucified for crucified, I might as well criticise Haskell publicly.

 -   [How GHC 8.8 nearly killed singletons](https://ryanglscott.github.io/2019/08/29/how-ghc-8-8-nearly-killed-singletons/) by Ryan Scott
-    > What the changelog doesn’t contain is a story about how the singletons library nearly perished due to changes introduced in GHC 8.8.
+    > What the changelog doesn't contain is a story about how the singletons library nearly perished due to changes introduced in GHC 8.8.

 -   [Bypassing MAX_PATH Limit with GHC on Windows](https://hub.zhox.com/posts/bypassing-max_path-limit-on-windows/) by Tamar Christina
     > GHC 8.10+ Will ship with a custom GCC+Binutils bindist that will remove the MAX_PATH limitation to files.